7th Street–Georgia Avenue Line: Changes

 On September 25, 2011, route 71 was discontinued and all route 70 trips were shortened to Archives station terminating along Constitution Avenue.
 Service past Constitution Avenue to Half and O Street/Buzzard Point was discontinued on route 70 with a new route 74 operating between Walter E. Washington Convention Center and Half and O Street while running the Buzzard Point loop during the weekday peak hours.
 The new 74 replaced the 70 and 71 to Half and O Street while also replacing the DC Circulator Convention Center-Southwest Waterfront route.

 When the Paul S. Sarbanes Transit Center at Silver Spring station opened, route 70 was rerouted from its terminus along Wayne Avenue to the new transit center.
 Route 70 were assigned to Bus Bay 220 on level 2.

 During the COVID-19 pandemic, the line was reduced to operate on its Saturday supplemental schedule during the weekdays beginning on March 16, 2020.
 On March 18, 2020, the line was further reduced to operate on its Sunday schedule.
 On March 21, 2020, weekend service was reduced to operate every 30 minutes.
 Service was restored to its full service on August 23, 2020.

+In February 2021 during WMATA's FY2022 budget crisis, WMATA proposed to increase span to add late-night service to 2:00 AM between July and December 2021 in the first half of the fiscal year, but would reduce it back to midnight between January to June 2022 in the second half of the fiscal year.
+Subsequently on April 22, 2021, WMATA approved the FY2022 budget and received federal funding to avoid service cuts.

+On June 6, 2021, late-night service was increased to operate up to 2:00 AM.
 On May 29, 2022, all late night route 70 service was extended to terminate at L'Enfant Plaza station.
+On December 17, 2023, new 24 hour service was added.